Miami Drug Possession Attorney

 Penalties for Cannabis (Marijuana) Trafficking

-Marijuana trafficking laws punish the acts peddling, transporting, and illegal importing in or into the United States.
+Trafficking is defined under Florida criminal drug laws as, “Any person who knowingly sells, purchases, manufactures, delivers, or brings into this state, or who is knowingly in actual or constructive possession of X amount of a controlled substance or illegal drug.”
+Marijuana trafficking laws punish the acts of peddling, transporting, and illegal importing in or into the United States.
 State and federal marijuana trafficking/distribution laws and penalties differ according to volume, area of distribution, and juvenile targeting.
 Marijuana volumes are counted by weight or by the quantity of cannabis plants.

 The following are marijuana trafficking offenses and their corresponding penalties:

-- If you are convicted of trafficking marijuana in the amount of 25 to 2,000 pounds or 300 or more cannabis plants, you could face a 3-year minimum mandatory prison sentence and a $25,000 fine.
+- 25 to 2,000 pounds: 3-year minimum mandatory prison sentence and a $25,000 fine.

-- If you are convicted of trafficking marijuana in the amount of 2,000 pounds but less than 10,000 pounds or 2,000 or more cannabis plants, you could face a 7-year minimum mandatory prison sentence and a $50,000 fine.
+- 2,000 pounds but less than 10,000 pounds: 7-year minimum mandatory prison sentence and a $50,000 fine.

-- If you are convicted of trafficking marijuana in the amount of 10,000 pounds or more or 10,000 or more cannabis plants, you could face a 15-year minimum mandatory prison sentence and a $200,000 fine.
+- 10,000 pounds or more: 15-year minimum mandatory prison sentence and a $200,000 fine.

 The penalties for possession of cocaine include:

-- Up to five years of probation
+- Probation: Up to five years.

-- Up to five years in prison
+- Prison: Up to five years.

 Penalties for Cocaine Trafficking in Miami

 A drug trafficking conviction can severely tarnish a person’s permanent criminal record.
 A conviction could make it difficult to gain employment, travel, or earn certain professional licenses.
 Keep in mind that if you are suspected of drug dealing or drug trafficking, the state of Florida will prosecute you to the fullest extent of the law.
-Therefore, retaining a Miami drug crimes attorney with the skill, legal knowledge, and trial experience to properly defend you is a necessity.
+Therefore, retaining a Miami drug possession lawyer with the skill, legal knowledge, and trial experience to properly defend you is a necessity.

 The following are cocaine trafficking offenses and their corresponding penalties:

-- If you are convicted of trafficking cocaine in the amount of 28 to 200 grams, you could face a minimum mandatory sentence of 3 years in prison and a $25,000 fine.
+- 28 to 200 grams: 3-year minimum mandatory sentence of in prison and a $25,000 fine.

-- If you are convicted of trafficking cocaine in the amount of 200 to 400 grams, you could face a minimum mandatory sentence of 7 years in prison and a $100,000 fine.
+- 200 to 400 grams: 7-year minimum mandatory sentence of in prison and a $100,000 fine.

-- If you are convicted of trafficking cocaine in the amount of 400 grams to 150 kilograms, you could face a minimum mandatory sentence of 15 years in prison and a $250,000 fine.
+- 400 grams to 150 kilograms: 15-year minimum mandatory sentence in prison and a $250,000 fine.

 Heroin is an opiate made from the chemical morphine, which is extracted from the dried latex of the opium poppy.
 Heroin is highly addictive and illegal in the United States.
 If you are caught producing, distributing, or packaging heroin in any form, you face criminal prosecution and strict penalties, including but not limited to imprisonment.